jack-brind/flashcards/src/tips/javascript/array-length.md

 ### Iterating

-Using the length of an array to execute a loop for each item in an array, for example.
+Using the length of an array to execute a loop for each item in an array.

 ![](/assets/array-iteration.png)